 Henderson’s collage paintings have been celebrated in several juried art exhibitions, winning the jury award in the First Annual Wallaceburg and District Historical Society’s Juried Art Exhibition (2013) and also their Jury’s Choice Award (2016).
 She was the recipient of an Honourable Mention in the ArtCompetition.net, online juried competition, in the theme, ‘Flowers, Plants and Gardens’ (2015) and Honourable Mention in Cloth Paper Scissors magazine’ Mixed-Media Excellence contest (2017).

 Henderson’s foundational memories include time spent at a childhood cottage in Rondeau Provincial Park, on the shores of Lake Erie, relishing in the exploration of woods, sand, birds and frogs.
 She enjoyed drawing and doodling throughout elementary and secondary school, later receiving her Medical Laboratory Technology diploma which became her career.
 In 2002, Henderson began painting with watercolours.
 Her artwork evolved in a new direction when she discovered collage art, or ‘paper paintings’, in 2009.
 Her first experiment with tearing up and gluing pieces of failed watercolours led to a love of this jigsaw collage of text, colour, paper, paint and natural subjects.
 Each piece is a multi-layered story.

-Henderson’s studio is at home in Wallaceburg, Ontario, and she is an exhibiting member at Art Space Gallery in Chatham, Ontario.
+Henderson’s studio is at home in Wallaceburg, Ontario.